noahehall/theBookOfNoah/0current/security/websecurity.md

       - dev: admin in development
   - limiting the directories a process can read/write from/to
     - e.g. via a `chroot` jail
-  - limiting network access between & too applicatins and processes
+  - limiting network access between & too applications and processes
     - via firewalls and access control lists on the network

 ### terminology

 - safeframe: allows ad network publishers to specify that ads must be run in an iframe, and offers an API that allows the advertiser to overcome some of the native limitations of frames
-- exploit kits: determine whether a particular user angent/operating system is vulnerable beore delivering the actual malicious code (the payload)
+- exploit kits: determine whether a particular user agent/operating system is vulnerable before delivering the actual malicious code (the payload)
   - payload: include scripts that may redirect/lock the browser, viruses, ransomware delivered via vulnerabilities in plugins, or javascript that mines cryptocurrency, etc
     - generally hosted at dynamically generated URLs and avoid automated scans by triggering only sporadically
 - webhook: when a service provider needs to make calls to your server, e.g. to send notifications; a reverse API on your website that the service provider will send HTTP requests when an event happens